ibexa/documentation-user/docs/getting_started/get_started.md

 ---
-description: Get started with Ibexa DXP by logging in to the back office.
+description: Get started with Cohesivo CMS by logging in to the back office.
 month_change: true
 ---